vmware/container-service-extension/docs/KNOWN_ISSUES.md

 ## General Problems

 ### Unintended behavior for commands when run by System administrator
-- When CRUD commands are run by system administrator, filtering options `--vdc` and `--org` may not work as expected.
+- When CRUD commands on clusters are run by system administrator, filtering options `--vdc` and `--org` may not work as expected.
 It may result in either error message (or) inaccurate output.
 This issue manifests only when run by system administrator.
+- When there are clusters present with the same name across multiple organizations, system-administrator may not see expected results on get, resize, delete operations on those clusters.

 ### Renaming of Enterprise PKS enabled organization vdc(s) causes K8 deployment failures.
 - Once a given organization vdc is enabled for [Enterprise PKS](/container-service-extension/ENT-PKS.html),